ethanwhite/moore-ddd/supplement.md

 The primary limit to the progress of data science is human capital.
-There is too much data and too many important problems to be addressed by the small number of individuals with the combination of computational and analytical skills to work with and understand large amounts of heterogeneous data.
+There is too much data and too many important problems to be addressed by the small number of individuals with the combination of computational and analytical skills to work with large amounts of heterogeneous data.
 Addressing this issue requires us to both bring the data to the researchers by developing improved tools for the acquisition, assembly, and analysis of data, and bring the researchers to the data, by providing training in computational, statistical and other data science methodologies.
 Over the last 5 years I have been actively involved in building these bridges between researchers and data as part of an NSF CAREER award and I plan to significantly expand these efforts as part of this proposal by:

 1. Developing methodologies for working with the variety dimension of big data by a) building software that automates the acquisition and assembly of large